rssule/portfolio/project_part2.md

 - Check and enforce consistency of fonts
 - Edit and include subtitles and call-outs to be explainable and support the story
 - Include one or two more pictures that support the story
+- Include some information on the insurgency in Borno
+- Include definitions for onsite vs offsite, food insecure, unmet need/humnitarian need, IDP and any other helpful definition
+- Change the donate now page (already adjusted in part 2)

 ## References
 <p>IOM.
 (2022).
 Nigeria—Site Assessment Round 40 (north-east) | Displacement. https://displacement.iom.int/datasets/nigeria-site-assessment-round-40-north-east-0</p>